ai4reason/ai4reason.github.io/docs/internal/members.md

 To edit the list of department members proceed as follows.

-1️⃣  Open the members file [docs/_data/members.yml](https://github.com/ai4reason/ai4reason.github.io/blob/main/docs/_data/members.yml/){:target="_blank"} in the Github web interface.
+1️⃣  Open the members file [docs/_data/members.yml](https://github.com/ai4reason/ai4reason.github.io/blob/main/docs/_data/members.yml/){:target="_blank"} in the GitHub web interface.

 2️⃣  Click on the edit button.
-You need to login to Github for this.
+You need to log in to GitHub for this.

 3️⃣  Locate the YAML record to edit or create a new one in the following form.